amosnjoroge/buckhill-qa-automation-eng-task/README.md

 _This commands will launch the Cypress Test Runner and execute the test suite._

-### In the CI

-The project contains a [Github Actions](https://github.com/features/actions) workflow that run the test in the CI.
-The workflow is triggered by the creation of a pull request.
-The workflow definition can be found [here](.github/workflow/e2e-tests.yml)

-> 💬 **Note**
->
-> In case of a failure the screenshot and videos are store s CI artifacts.

 ## Folder Structure

 - `bugs/` - Contains bug reports found during testing